 When you search for any website on the internet, your browser sends a request to the DNS server to search for the IP address.
 By default, all the devices use the ISP-owned DNS server.

 The real problems occur here, your all internet traffic passes through that DNS server only, unless you customize your devices to use Virtual Private Network DNS or different DNS.

 Your ISP has full control over your all internet traffic.
 The log files include the IP address of the website you visited, session time, dates, and other pieces of information.
 This piece of information can endanger your privacy and enough to track down your online activity.

 In many countries, ISPs sell these data to advertisers as well as to third-party like Five & Nine Eyes Alliance.
-The United States is the example where advertisers are looking for your personal data for their ads improvement.
+The United States is an example where advertisers are looking for your personal data for their ads improvement.
 The European Union countries share individual private data with other countries and the government has full control to process and analyze it.

 What is a DNS Leak?